nicklockwood/StringCoding/README.md

 Returns a CGFontRef for a font chosen according to the following criteria: If the string matches a font name then it will be returned.
 If the value is "bold" or "italic" then the appropriate bold or italic system font variant will be returned.
 Any other value will return the default system font.

     - (NSTextAlignment)NSTextAlignmentValue;
+    - (NSLineBreakMode)NSLineBreakModeValue;

-Returns the NSTextAlignment value of the string.
+These methods return the NSTextAlignment and NSLineBreakMode values of the string, respectively.
 The string can contain either a short name like "left" or "justfied" or the fully-qualified name like "NSTextAlignmentLeft".
 The value is case-insensitive.
-Legacy UITextAlignment constant names are also supported.

 NSString Extension Methods (UIKit only)